haskelladdict/sconcho/doc/manual.rst

 **Saving and Opening Sconcho Projects**

-Sconcho projects can be saved in a platform independend binary format called *sconcho project format (SPF)*.
+Sconcho projects can be saved in a platform independent binary format called *sconcho project format (SPF)*.
 SPF files typically end with the extension .spf.
 SPF files can then be re-opened in sconcho.